Hydrospheredata/mist/docs/src/main/tut/02_quick_start.md

 We will first cover local installation details, then briefly overview how to write functions and finally how to deploy and run them on Mist

+To better understainding lets introduce following defenitions that we will use:
+- function - user code that invokes on spark
+- job - a result of function invocation
+- master - mist master application (it manages functions, jobs, workers, expose public interfaces)
+- worker - special spark driver application that actually invokes function (mist automatically spawn them)

 ## Install

 You can install Mist from binaries or run it in docker.